 The audience applauded enthusiastically after his performance.
 Mr. Anderszewski was prepared to play a lovely encore which I reckoned was by J.S.
 Bach, possibly one of his suites for harpsichord.

 During the paus (intermission), Vasil and I wondered to each other whether we were going to hear music of the “12-tone technique” which Arnold Schoenberg is known for.
-Neither of us is fond of this genre, but there are certain pieces which I will listen to by Anton Webern and other who employ it.
+Neither of us is fond of this genre, but there are certain pieces which I will listen to by Anton Webern and others who employ it.
 I remarked to Vasil that I very much enjoy listening to Schoenberg’s Verklärte Nacht (Transfigured Night), which seems an early piece still connected to the romantic period that preceded the modern period in which Schoenberg has been finally and firmly placed.

 As we re-entered the hall after the paus, we heard, then saw, many of the woodwind and brass sections practicing before the performance.
 They were not coordinated, there being no conductor present, and we thought “Uh, oh—12-tone music ahead.”
 But we were wrong.